Porongurup National Park: Fauna

-Seventy-one bird species including the red-eared firetail (Emblema oculata) and Baudin’s black cockatoo (Calyptorhynchus baudinii) are also found in the park.
+Seventy-one bird species including the red-eared firetail (Emblema oculata) and Baudin's black cockatoo (Calyptorhynchus baudinii) are also found in the park.

-At least 17 reptile species are known to inhabit the park including King’s skink (Egernia kingii), the southern heath monitor (Varanus rosenbergi) and the marbled gecko (Phyllodactylus marmoratus).
+At least 17 reptile species are known to inhabit the park including King's skink (Egernia kingii), the southern heath monitor (Varanus rosenbergi) and the marbled gecko (Phyllodactylus marmoratus).
 Several tree frog and southern frog species are also evident.

-Invertebrates present in the National Park include Gondwanan relictual species such as the Porongurup trapdoor spider (Neohomogona bolganupensis), land snails (Bothriembryon spp.) and giant earthworms (Megacolex sp.).
+Invertebrates present in the National Park include Gondwanan relictual species such as the Porongurup Trapdoor Spider (Cataxia bolganupensis) and the Proshermacha trapdoor spider, land snails (Bothriembryon spp.) and giant earthworms (Megacolex sp.).
 Other invertebrates include peacock spiders (Maratus sp), velvet worms (Onychophora) and the social crab spider (Diaea socialis).

 Climate

 The plains surrounding the Porongurup Range have an annual rainfall of around 800 mm to the south and around 600 mm on the northern side.
 Most of this rain falls between April and October: although light showers are common in the summer months, the average rainfall between November and March totals only around 110 mm in the southern plains and less than 75 mm to the north.
 Summer temperatures on the plains average a very warm 26 °C in the daytime and decline to around 18 °C at night.
 In winter, although it can be rainy, temperatures average a very pleasant 16 °C during the day and a cool 8 °C in the morning.